BlogCustomer Satisfaction

 • How to improve customer satisfaction?

-Free-to-use customer satisfaction survey (CSAT) template
+Customer satisfaction survey (CSAT) template

 What is customer satisfaction?

-In simple words, customer satisfaction is a measurement that determines how well a company’s products or services meet customer needs and expectations.
+In simple words, customer satisfaction is a measurement that determines how well company’s products or services meet customer needs and expectations.
 It’s one of the most important indicators of purchase intentions and customer loyalty.
 As such, it helps predict business growth and revenue.

 While the definition above looks pretty straightforward, in reality, it’s not that easy to define what “customer happiness” really means for your company.